Since we’ve just ended another cycle of the five aspects of advancement, here’s this year’s edition of the midsummer nights’ assignment.

 Here are some resources I’ve gathered over the past few years.
 Pick one and read it.
 I must say that I never enjoyed reading, except reading about music and reading music.
-My teachers always wanted me to read the newspapers to become informed about events in the world, which only served to depress me, and they still continue to do the same.
+My teachers always wanted me to read the newspapers to become informed about events in the world, which only served to depress me, and do even more today!
 Further, after speaking with students today, I’ve found it has the same effect on them, and psychology experts agree that news overload can create and reinforce a “scarcity” mentality rather than an “abundance” mentality.

 And, by the way, it’s one of the issues behind social media and the polarization of our nation today – negativity sells, and the media need to attract viewers or listeners to offer advertising space.
 The other issues are lack of respect, as well as a lack of concern for others.
 Put all those three together, and you have today’s perfect storm.

 So unplug, grab a book, and enjoy reading.
 Focused reading.
-Not on an eReader or your mobile device, because the alerts are distracting and will drag you back in to the mire, and it’ll take you twice as long as you spend on it to bring you back to what you were doing and regain focus.
+Not on an eReader or your mobile device, because the alerts are distracting and will drag you back into the rabbit hole, and as research has shown, it’ll take you twice as long as you spend on it to bring you back to what you were doing and regain focus.

 I’ve enjoyed these texts, as they have enflamed my passion for helping schools to grow – and, at times, have brought them back from the brink of closure.